Dalimil/Find-and-Replace-Browser-Extension/README.md

   - Replace All: `Ctrl+Shift+A`

 #### Context Menu
 User can select text on the page and, after right-clicking the selection, search for the text using the extension.
-This will open the extension search widget and/or replace the current 'Find' input field with the selected text.
+This should open the extension search widget and/or replace the current 'Find' input field with the selected text.

+UPDATE: The background page cannot open the pop-up(https://stackoverflow.com/questions/5544256/chrome-extensionhow-to-pragmatically-open-the-popup-window-from-background-htm).
+It cannot be opened programmatically - the user must click on the browser action to open it.
+But we can inject a content script that creates a floating div mimicking our search widget.

 ### Scope of Search